xa0412/tp/docs/UserGuide.md

 ### 4. Editing a friend : `edit`

-Edits an existing friend's details in your contact book.
+Edits an existing friend's details in your contact book:

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [c/COURSE]…​ [f/FRIENDSHIP_LEVEL] [t/TAG]…​`

 - Edits the friend at the specified `INDEX`.
 The index refers to the index number shown in the displayed friend list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Providing new tags will update the friend's tags accordingly.
 - You can remove all the friend's tags by typing `t/` without specifying any tags after it.

-Examples:
+**Examples:**

 - `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st friend to be `91234567` and `johndoe@example.com` respectively.
 - `edit 2 n/Betsy Crower` Edits the name of the 2nd friend to be `Betsy Crower`.